-While lightly oiled fruit roll sheet is sitting on the counter, pour puréed fruit onto it.
-Spread with a spatula to form a uniform layer about 1⁄4 inch thick.
-Position filled fruit roll sheet on dehydrator tray and then place tray onto power base, being careful not to spill the fruit purée onto the base.
-Begin drying.
+Pour puréed fruit onto a lightly oiled fruit roll sheet and spread with a spatula to form a uniform layer about 1⁄4 inch thick.
+Position filled fruit roll sheet on dehydrator tray and begin drying.
 Average drying time for all fruit rolls is 4 to 7 hours.